Coronavirus outbreak: What we know and what we don’t know

 Marc Lipsitch

-GAZETTE: The Center for Disease Control and Prevention has identified a handful of coronavirus cases in four U.S. states and is investigating others.
+GAZETTE: The Centers for Disease Control and Prevention has identified a handful of coronavirus cases in the nation and is investigating others.
 How worried should residents be?

 LIPSITCH: At this point, worry won’t accomplish anything and doesn’t help.
 It is reasonably likely that there will be more cases in the United States, but whether that means double digits or many more still remains to be seen.
-The picture that’s evolving is fairly similar to SARS at this point.
-With SARS, there were 27 probable and confirmed cases in the United States.
-No transmissions here were ever documented, so that means every one of those cases was an import.
-That would be a great outcome if we have something like that with this new virus.
-But I do think it may be more challenging to control than SARS, because it seems that a lot of cases are relatively mild, which makes them harder to identify.
+I do think it may be more challenging to control than SARS, because it seems that a lot of cases are relatively mild, which makes them harder to identify.

 GAZETTE: It’s a coronavirus, which includes not only SARS but things like the common cold.
 Does this mean, when the symptoms are mild, that it’s easy to get it mixed up with something like a cold or the flu?